 Unfortunately, we don’t offer deferrals.
 If you are unable to race, you can request a refund, drop down a distance, or transfer your number to a friend.
 This has to be done within the time frames outlined below.
 Alternatively, we’d love it if you volunteer to marshal, and in return we will give you a free entry to another event (which is a bit like deferring entry or getting a refund anyway!)

 We start to incur costs as soon as you have entered.
 If you cancel, you can obtain a 75% refund up until 12 weeks before the event.
 From 12 to 4 weeks before the event, you can get a 50% refund.
 After that, no refunds are possible as all costs will have been incurred.
 For further details see our Terms and Conditions.
-The amount retained by MaD Races covers a £5 administration fee and credit card processing fees.
-If you are unable to attend due to COVID contact / infection we will issue a refund minus 10% to cover credit card processing fees.
+The amount retained by MaD Races includes a £5 administration fee and covers credit card processing fees.
+If you are unable to attend because you have COVID infection we will issue a refund minus 10% to cover credit card processing fees.
+We will need proof of a positive lateral flow/PCR (eg via NHS app) in order to process the refund.

 Transfer of number

 If you wish to transfer your number to another runner for whatever reason, you can do this via the SiEntries website.
 This can usually be done up until around 4-7 days before the day of the race (eg Sunday race, all changes need to have been made by midnight Tuesday).
 The exact date will be specified on the SiEntries event page.
 No transfer of number is possible on race day as all start lists and checkpoint lists will have been produced and distributed to marshals.

 Can I change distance?